Should You Still Pull Out With A Condom? | Safe Sex Facts

 • Use lubrication: Water-based or silicone lubricants reduce friction and lower breakage risk.

-• Avoid sudden movements: When pulling out, do so gently to prevent slipping.
+• Avoid sudden movements: When pulling out, do so gently to help prevent slipping.

 • Practice makes perfect: Familiarity with your body’s timing helps improve withdrawal success.